Enjoy the best views of London from The Shard, gourmet food at Borough Market, and visit the Tower of London.

 Marvel at the amazing array of food at Borough Market.
-And see the city spread out at your feet from The Shard or the Sky Garden.
-Check out the crown jewels at the Tower of London, admire a Picasso at the Tate Modern and join the standing rabble at Shakespeare’s Globe…There’s so much to do around London Bridge and lots to entertain, with plenty of restaurants, bars and pubs catering for the City’s thirsty workers and tourists including the George Inn, the oldest pub in London.
+See the city spread out at your feet from The Shard or the Sky Garden.
+Visit the Tower of London, contemplate the art at the Tate Modern or join the standing rabble at Shakespeare’s Globe.
+With plenty of restaurants, bars and pubs including the George Inn, the oldest pub in London.

 Getting here: Take Southeastern trains to London Bridge.